platformsh/platformsh-docs/src/administration/integrations/notifications.md

 {"alg":"HS256","b64":false,"crit":["b64"]}
 ```

-Please refer to the [JOSE Cookbook](https://github.com/ietf-jose/cookbook) for examples about crotecting content using JavaScript Object Signing and Encryption (JOSE).
+Please refer to the [JOSE Cookbook](https://github.com/ietf-jose/cookbook) for examples about protecting content using JavaScript Object Signing and Encryption (JOSE).